-One way to achieve this is by producing a piece of long-form, in-depth content like a whitepaper or a downloadable guide.
+One way to achieve this is by producing a piece of in-depth, long-form content like a whitepaper or a downloadable guide.
 Assets like these give you the scope to go much deeper into subjects that really matter to your audience, showcasing your knowledge and capabilities in the process.

 Furthermore, high-value content like this can be put behind data capture forms on your website, giving you another way to collect leads and customer contact data.

 Another option that can prove highly productive at this stage is to host a webinar, which lets you explore a subject in depth and demonstrate the value of your product offering while generating new leads.

 As sales leads approach the end of their purchasing journey, they’re preparing to make a final decision on whether to buy from you, go with one of your competitors, or possibly not make a purchase at all.